clojuredocs/guides/articles/tutorials/vim_fireplace.md

 With all that it's easy to see we can evaluate the whole `my-service-call` expression, or any of the sub-expressions in the comment.
 Furthermore, if you're code's all referentially transparent and everything, the `cpX` family of commands have cousins of the form `c!X` which replace the expression with its result.

 ## The (non-quasi) REPL
-Unlike VimClojure, foreplay.vim doesn't have an integrated REPL.
+Unlike VimClojure, fireplace.vim doesn't have an integrated REPL.
 I (DR) miss it a little, but [REPL-y](https://github.com/trptcolin/reply), the REPL that ships with Leiningen is very nice and since it's separated from Vim there's much less chance of locking up Vim with a long-running or infinite operation.

-Keep in mind that the nREPL server (the lein REPL) and foreplay are both playing in the same JVM. foreplay can see changes you make in nREPL and vice versa.
+Keep in mind that the nREPL server (the lein REPL) and fireplace are both playing in the same JVM. fireplace can see changes you make in nREPL and vice versa.
 So you can make some changes, save and hit `cpr` to reload the namespace and switch over to the REPL and the changes will be there.

 ## Editing
 This section includes some tips on basic Clojure code editing in Vim.